 Additional protection with polarising filters - More contrast and less glare

 Reflections, whether from metal surfaces or water on the road, can pose an additional risk with standard spectacle lenses no matter what the season.
 The reflected light is routed in a specific direction and causes unpleasant glare.
 Polarising spectacle lenses offer additional safety in these situations.
 Polarisation filters the light, reducing the dangerous reflections wet roads or snow can produce.
 At the same time, a special tint of the spectacle lenses improves contrast and perception of colours.
 This allows oncoming vehicles to be seen earlier and more clearly no matter what the visibility.

 Certain tint colours can be particularly pleasant for driving.
-Brown or grey tints help identify light signals like traffic lights or brake lights in milliseconds, indirectly increasing reaction times.
-Tip: tinted lenses with colour gradients give a better view of the instrument panel, as they become brighter towards the bottom edge.
+Brown or grey tints help you identify light signals like traffic lights or brake lights in milliseconds, indirectly improving reaction times.
+Tip: tinted lenses with colour gradients give you a better view of the instrument panel, as they become brighter towards the bottom edge.

 Whether irritated eyes from air heaters in winter or cutting headwinds in convertibles, there are many options to help you reach your destination without strained eyes, no matter what the weather.
 For example, certain frame types offer additional protection against dust particles or small insects.
 Plus state-of-the-art lens coatings, like DuraVision® Platinum by ZEISS, not only repel water and dirt, but offer spectacle lenses effective protection against scratches and other damaging environmental influences.

 Do not leave your spectacles in your car for long periods of time.
 High temperatures and temperature fluctuations can damage spectacle lenses.